HBLocker/RouterOS/Readme.md

 This is the lowest I am going to go on this, otherwise it will delive into logic gates on how this chip works.....

+## Socks
+SOCKS is a proxy server that allows TCP based application data to relay across the firewall, even if the firewall would block the packets.
+The SOCKS protocol is independent from application protocols, so it can be used for many services, e.g, WWW, FTP, TELNET, and others

 ### References: